NidasioAlberto/iot-2024/challenge 2/report.md

      `mqtt && (mqtt.msgtype == 2 || mqtt.msgtype == 9 || mqtt.msgtype == 4) && (tcp.dstport == 43949 || tcp.dstport == 44887)`
      This query displays all the ACKs that the two clients received, including connect ACK, subscribe ACK and publish ACK.\
      The total number of received ACKs is 20
+6. - `dns && dns.qry.name contains "hivemq"`\
+     This query reveals all the dns packets about hivemq broker.
+The correct IP addresses are: 3.66.35.116 and 3.65.168.153.\
+     `mqtt && mqtt.msgtype == 8 && (ip.dst_host == "3.66.35.116" || ip.dst_host == "3.65.168.153") && mqtt.msgid == 1`\
+     This query looks for messages with MID = 1 of MQTT directed to the hivemq broker.
+It reveals that there are 3 total subscription queries